Madonna and contemporary arts: Performing arts and artistic production

-The development of her work from a creative perspective and her footprints within different performing arts were commented on by different sociologists and others, including Jane Miller and Mark Watts.
-Kyra Belán, an art historian and professor from Broward College, stated she achieved major success as an artist within several art forms, further labeling her as a female achievement.
+The development of her body of work from a creative perspective and her footprints within different performing arts were commented on by different sociologists and commentators, including American poet Jane Miller and editor Mark Watts.
+Speaking about the critical interest she aroused, author Jason Hanley commented in 2015 that her performances made critics and scholars "stand up" and take note of her sound, style and message.

 Rather than a musician, Madonna was considered a performer.
-Author Jason Hanley, commented that her performances made critics and scholars "stand up" and take note of her sound, style and message.
-Paul Rutherford, professor at the University of Toronto considered her a visual performer with "extraordinary stage presence".
-Italian scholars from University of Macerata, concurred that she has constructed an innovative "poetics of performances".
-Canadian professor Karlene Faith commented that her videos and live performances, reveal "an uncommon conceptual and artful imagination".
-A scholar commented that Madonna is the first to mark the passage from "performativity" as a way of doing to a way of being.
-In Women in Russian Theatre (2013), however, Catherine Schule explained that some "avant-garde critics regard her performances as trendy schlock rather than legitimate art".
+In 2007, Paul Rutherford, professor at the University of Toronto considered her a visual performer with "extraordinary stage presence".
+In 2022, Italian scholars from University of Macerata, concurred saying she has constructed an innovative "poetics of performances".
+The same year, Samuel R. Murrian from Parade considered her the "modern master of performance art".
+In 2018, Kyra Belán, an art historian and professor from Broward College, stated she achieved major success as an artist within several art forms, further labeling her as a female achievement.
+In Women in Russian Theatre (2013), however, Catherine Schule explained that various "avant-garde critics regard her performances as trendy schlock rather than legitimate art".

 Stage shows

-Madonna's live shows are regarded as organized sequences of events, scripts, known texts and movements.
-According to music critic Michael Heatley, she "always set high standards with her stage shows".
-Described as tableaux vivants, for senior lecturer Ian Inglis, her live performances are "theatrical events", while others deem them "immaculate performances".
-Writing for Slant Magazine in 2015, Sal Cinquemani considered her "the greatest performer of our time", saying that she is a showgirl with theatrical shows of narrative storytelling.
-Another group, explained how she divided into "thematic categories" her concerts in unusual forms.
-In William Baker's words, the splitting of sections derived that pretty much everyone copies or everyone is inspired by.
+During best part of her career, she attracted significant praise for her stage shows; they were regarded as "organized sequences of events, scripts, known texts and movements".
+According to author Michael Heatley in 2008, she "always set high standards with her stage shows".
+Described as tableaux vivants, senior lecturer Ian Inglis said in 2013 that her live performances have been celebrated as "theatrical events", while others deem them "immaculate performances".
+Writing for Slant Magazine in 2015, Sal Cinquemani considered her "the greatest performer of our time", saying she is a "showgirl" with theatrical shows of "narrative storytelling".

-Madonna has been credited with propelling various artistic concepts for stage shows and tours in her generation.
-Fashion journalist William Baker mentioned that "the modern pop concert experience was created by Madonna really".
+Madonna has been credited with helping propel artistic concepts for stage shows and tours in her generation, mainly for mainstream pop music shows.
+Some pointed out, how she divided into "thematic categories" her concerts in unusual forms.
+In William Baker's words, the splitting of sections derived that pretty much everyone copies or everyone is inspired by, and further mentioned "the modern pop concert experience was created by Madonna really".
 Lester Brathwaite from Logo TV, said she "transformed the concept of a rock concert from a mere live show into true performance art".
 Scholars and journalists, including Berrin Yanıkkaya and Matt Cain, detailed how she "paved the way" of extravaganza in concerts as a theatrical spectacle and having the female figure at center stage.
-If a specific title is mentioned, it is generally the Blond Ambition World Tour, for which Jacob Bernstein of The New York Times recognized other musicians, but with Madonna, he says, the singer both set the tone and the bar of modern megatours.
+If a specific title is mentioned, it is generally the Blond Ambition World Tour, for which Jacob Bernstein of The New York Times recognized other contemporary musicians, but with Madonna, he says, she set the tone.
+Speaking about her perceived influence, in The Twisted Tale of Glam Rock (2010), Stuart Lenig wrote: "Over the decades, Madonna's carefully choreographed and performed shows became a gold standard of pop theatre, inspiring others to re-embrace the stage".